The Zero Robotics Space Coders Camp 2024 is a 4 week Summer Program from June 24th - July 19th

-July 6th, 2023 - The field day will be a trip to MIT campus and visiting various departments and venues.
+Week of July 8th - 12th (TBD) - The field day will be a trip to MIT campus and visiting various departments and venues.
 This is organized by MIT Zero Robotics Team.
 The Field will start in the morning around 8:00 AM will go till afternoon 2:00 PM.

-Sessions will be held in the Physical Class room setting at the C0deEX location at 133 Great Rd, Acton, MA.
+Sessions will be held in the Physical Class room setting at the C0deEX location at Acton.
+Lexington and Maynard.
 You can select the session that suits your student’s time.

 Students will have to create a video presenting their team and work as part of the final submission.

 Early Bird $999 (if registered before May 1st).